 When will we hear the outcome of the consultation?

 The consultants carrying out the consultation have been asked to prepare a report for the Unionist Club members and the Town Council by the end of March 2019.
-We expect that the report will be published here in early April.
+We expect that the report will be published here after the council election.

 Why is this consultation taking place?